 A Level II evaluation attempts to assess the extent participants have advanced in skills, knowledge, or attitude.
 This workshop, because of the target population, offers an optional informal Level II evaluation that involves a quiz (pre/post-tests) delivered by a series of questions informally answered at the beginning and end of the training session.
-To reduce stress for participants with low reading skills, visuals impairments, and so forth, the presenter should be prepared to read the questions and log individual participant correct and incorrect responses, if at all possible.
+To reduce stress for participants with low reading skills, visual impairments, and so forth, the presenter should be prepared to read the questions and log individual participant correct and incorrect responses, if at all possible.
+The evaluation could also be administered by means such as audience response system.
 Ideally, the presenter should have a list of participants and their scores for the quiz (pre/post-tests).
 Look for a higher number of correct responses in the quiz (post-test) as an indicator of success.